krabhi4/cli-player/README.md

 - All PRs must pass CI (cargo test, cargo clippy, cargo fmt)
 - See [open issues](https://github.com/krabhi4/cli-player/issues) for things to work on

+## AI Disclosure

+Parts of this project may have been developed with the assistance of AI-powered tools.
+All code has been reviewed, tested, and validated by the maintainer.

 ## License

 This project is licensed under the [MIT License](LICENSE).